- Docs Home

 Related system variables

-variable affects the WEEK()
+The default_week_format variable affects the WEEK() function.

 What’s on this page